icare Paralympian Speakers Program

 They each have a unique and different experience to share and are passionate about doing so in the hope of preventing accidents and injuries, and helping others to be more aware of risks and more empowered to speak up.

 Storytelling is a powerful tool for conveying information, especially stories told from personal experience.
-While your workers may remember the process or policy for a time, it is the real-life stories that people will remember long after your WHS training day or Toolbox Talk.
+While your workers may remember the process or policy for a time, it is the real-life stories that people will remember in the long-term.

 Ben became a paraplegic in 2004 after a workplace accident, a short time later he took up rowing and became Australian Champion.